Eritz/Thredup-Cart-Refresher/README.md

 ## To-Do-List
 - Chrome support
 - Use multiple tabs

-- Clean code for improved speed and readability
-  * use def main()
+## Changelog

+*v1.0.0*
+- Improved readability and minor fixes to the script